'The truth is ... anthropology was born in the museum ...' [Chapman, 1981: iii]

 Pitt Rivers Museum, University of Oxford.

 [First written September 2012, updated regularly ever since]

-The middle image on this home page shows a photograph, taken before 1887, of cranial displays at the Oxford University Museum, including a Tibetan vessel which is now in the Pitt Rivers Museum, 1887.1.589 (see here for more information about this image).
-The final image at the bottom is an early shot of the interior of the Pitt Rivers Museum after 1900, when the totem poles acquired by Tylor from the northwest coast area of Canada had been installed.
+The second photograph was shot before 1887, and shows the cranial displays at the Oxford University Museum, including a Tibetan vessel which is now in the Pitt Rivers Museum [1887.1.589] (see here for more information about this image).
+The third image is an early shot of the interior of the Pitt Rivers Museum after 1900, when the totem poles acquired by Tylor from the northwest coast area of Canada had been installed.
 [1998.267.264.1.1] The final image is of Edward Burnett Tylor, 1998.267.88.

 Throughout the website the top strip image on each page shows part of two images taken of the interior of the Pitt Rivers Museum at Oxford during its early years at the end of the 19th and beginning of the 20th century.The two images are 1998.267.280.1 and part of another image referenced '64 3 10' whose provenance and date cannot, at present, be tracked down.